opnfv/functest/docs/userguide/index.rst

 The goal of this document is describing the Functest test cases for Brahmaputra.
 A presentation has been created for the first OPNFV Summit: `[4]`

-This guide will detail how to launch the different tests assuming that Functest container has been properly installed `[1]`_.
+This guide will detail how to launch the different tests.
+It is assumed that Functest container has been properly installed `[1]`_.

 =============================